 The program or institution must conduct its support services program in an ethical manner.
-Staff is appropriately trained and accessible to students to provide all services for which the student has paid or that have been promised.
-Such services may be contracted out, but the program or institution remains responsible for verifying that such services are provided as promised.
-If fees are charged for specific services, written fee schedules are available to the public.
-(See Recruiting, Standards 1, 2, 3)
+The personnel responsible are appropriately trained and accessible.
+All services for which students have paid or that have been promised, even those contracted out, are available as promised.
+If fees are charged for specific services, written fee schedules are available.
+(See Recruiting Standards 1, 2, & 3)